 Doing back traction after exercising may be the ultimate way to prevent lower back pain, whether it’s muscle-related or spinal-disks-related.

-It will keep you flexible, in shape and allow for you to continue your activities safe and pain-free.
+It will keep you flexible, and in shape and allow you to continue your activities safely and pain-free.

 To your health and happiness,